KjetilIN/advent-of-code-2023/day_4/notes.md

 Where the left side is winning numbers, and the right side is the card numbers

 1. Find the total amount of points of all cards
     a.
-A match is given 1 point and then every match after that the point is doubled
+A match is given 1 point and then every match after that - the point is doubled
-2. Given that each card match for card id `n`, adds `n+1, n+2, .. n+matches` card clones - find out how many cards you process in total
+2. Given that each card match for card id `n`, adds card with ID `n+1, n+2, .. n+matches` (card clones) - find out how many cards you process in total

 Link to complete description: https://adventofcode.com/2023/day/4